Abdallah0799/Museum_deep_learning/README.md

 * Given a picture of the object we will try to predict from which culture the object is from
 <img src="ressources/culture.JPG">

+## About the part with the image
+There is notebook `project_images/train_model.ipynb` which contains the code to train a model with the GPU of colab.
+There is no need in executing this file because we saved the model in the file `project_images/vgg16_culture_customized.h5`.
+If you want to execute a notebook to see the performance of this model, you can use `project_images/performance_model_vgg16.ipynb `

 <p>For the metrics, we will look at :</p>